FlowDPS-Inverse/FlowDPS/README.md

 pip install -r requirements.txt
 ```

-> Provided requirements.txt installs torch with CUDA 11.8.
+> The provided requirements.txt installs torch with CUDA 11.8.
 If you are using other versions, please change it.

-For the motion blur, we need to clone below repository.
+For the motion blur problem, clone the repository below.
 ```
 git clone https://github.com/LeviBorodenko/motionblur.git
 ```

 ### Examples

-You can quickly check the results using following examples.
+You can quickly check the results using the following examples.

 **Example 1.
 Super-resolution x 12 (avg-pool) / Dog**
 ```